+F. Sanctions and Remedies

+1. Sanctions

+If the Respondent is found responsible for any Title IX Sexual Harassment, the Title IX Co-Coordinator will provide the Hearing Officer with the Respondent's prior conduct record for consideration in the Hearing Officer's assignment of a sanction or sanctions.
+The range of available sanctions includes:

+- a) For students: Corrective disciplinary action may consist of probation, educational sanctions, loss of housing, suspension or expulsion from the University as outlined in the SA 4.02 Student Conduct Process Policy. - b) For employees: Corrective disciplinary action may consist of a formal (documented) verbal warning, written reprimand, suspension without pay, or discharge from employment as outlined in ER 1.05 Corrective Disciplinary Action.

+2. Remedies

+The Title IX Co-Coordinator is responsible for the implementation of remedies designed to restore or preserve equal access to Neumann University's education program or activity.
+While remedies might constitute Supportive Measures, they also might be in the form of Sanctions.

+XII.
+APPEALS

-- 1. Sanctions: If the Respondent is found responsible for any Title IX Sexual Harassment, the Title IX Co-Coordinator will provide the Hearing Officer with the Respondent's prior conduct record for consideration in the Hearing Officer's assignment of a sanction or sanctions.
-The range of available sanctions includes: - a.
-For students: Corrective disciplinary action may consist of probation, educational sanctions, loss of housing, suspension or expulsion from the University as outlined in the Student Handbook. - b.
-For employees: Corrective disciplinary action may consist of a formal (documented) verbal warning, written reprimand, suspension without pay, or discharge from employment as outlined in ER 1.05 Corrective Disciplinary Action. - 2.
-Remedies: The Title IX Co-Coordinator is responsible for the implementation of remedies designed to restore or preserve equal access to Neumann University's education program or activity.
-While remedies might constitute Supportive Measures, they also might be in the form of Sanctions. - vii.
-Appeals: Either Party may appeal a determination of responsibility (or non-responsibility) as set forth in the Hearing Outcome by submitting a written appeal to the Title IX Co-Coordinator by e-mail within three (3) calendar days of the Hearing Officer's issue of the Hearing Outcome Letter.
-Appeals may be based on only one of the following: - 1.
-A procedural irregularity that affected the determination of responsibility. - 2.
-The existence of new evidence that was not reasonably available at the time of the Hearing that could affect the outcome of the matter; and - 3.
-The Title IX Co-Coordinator, Investigator or Hearing Officer had a conflict of interest or bias for or against Complainants or Respondents generally, or the individual Complainant or Respondent, that affected the outcome of the matter.
+Either Party may appeal a determination of responsibility (or non-responsibility) as set forth in the Hearing Outcome by submitting a written appeal to the Title IX Co-Coordinator by e-mail within three (3) calendar days of the Hearing Officer's issue of the Hearing Outcome Letter.
+Appeals may be based on only one of the following:

+- A procedural irregularity that affected the determination of responsibility; - The existence of new evidence that was not reasonably available at the time of the Hearing that could affect the outcome of the matter; and - The Title IX Co-Coordinator, Investigator or Hearing Officer had a conflict of interest or bias for or against Complainants or Respondents generally, or the individual Complainant or Respondent, that affected the outcome of the matter.